metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - I've worked on this for 13 sessions.
 I guess they are roughly 2 hours each.
 So 26-30 hours work on it so far.
 Yikes, seems a lot ...
 - looking at the conclusion from sss paper -- not sure if there is much I can use.
 - brought some of the conclusion in.
 And working on saying what I think about Github.
+- TODO: try to write something about the specificity of Github in this project.